I still remember the first time I heard about the idea of buying vacant land. My reaction was the same as most people's.

 One interesting thing about land is that unless you have an immediate plan to develop that land in some way (e.g., build a house, create a subdivision, etc.) or make money from it (e.g., using it for farmland, leasing it out to hunters, etc.), most lenders want nothing to do with vacant land properties.

 Part of the reason is risk.
-From a collateral standpoint, it’s hard to know what a vacant land property is actually worth, and if it’s not making money or serving a valuable purpose, it’s a risky type of collateral for them to get involved with.
+From a collateral standpoint, it’s hard to know what a vacant land property is worth.
+If it’s not making money or serving a valuable purpose, it’s a risky type of collateral for them to get involved with.

-Seller financing isn’t always the right fit for every land seller, but if you’re willing to accept installment payments for your property over a longer period of time, your property will be much easier to sell because you’re offering easy access to financing when no other bank will.
-You can also make more money in the form of interest, closing fees, and a higher sale price.
-It’s also a great way to create a stream of income, if you’re looking for that sort of thing.
+Seller financing isn’t always the right fit for every land seller, but if you’re willing to accept installment payments for your property over a longer period, your property will be much easier to sell because you’re offering easy access to financing when no other bank will.
+You can also make more money through interest, closing fees, and a higher sale price.
+It’s also a great way to create a income stream if you’re looking for that sort of thing.

 After Myth-Busting, What's Next?